muehmar/gradle-openapi-schema/README.md

 The method `exceedLimits` will contain the conditions depending on the presence of the `minimum` and `maximum` constraint.
 In the case both are missing, the method will simply return `false`.

+A default number is also rendered as string which may be used as default value in Spring annotations for parameters.

 ### Supported schemas

 Currently, the following schemas are supported: